farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 ## 7. Cache System
 > We only introduce our goal of the cache system here, we will design the details in a separate RFC.

+The goal of `Cache System` is to provide a universal cache across the whole compilation flow, which means:
+* It covers HMR, the HMR process only update some necessary module in the ModuleGraph and final resources, other module will remain unchanged as they hit cache.
+* It covers `Compilation flow Cache`, this means a module only be processed once.
+* It covers `Disk Cache`, this means the cache can be serialized to disk and restore from disk, providing similar ability like webpack5's persist cache.

+With the cache system, Farm can provide extremely fast experience for HMR, and hot start with cache.

+The cache ability is designed in `CacheManager`, we will cover details in a separate RFC.

 ## 8. Module Merging And Resource Generation
 > We only introduce our goal of the module merging strategy here, we will design the details in a separate RFC.

+Farm use `Module Merging` instead of `Bundling` cause we are `unbundled` first, Farm only merges modules together when the request numbers of module exceeds the request number limit.
+We have done a lot of tests and the result shows that 20-30 requests will be the most performant in modern browsers.
+When there are thousands of modules, we will merge the thousands of modules into 20-30 resources using our optimized strategy.

+For the Module Merging strategy, Farm will make sure that:
+* All shared module and dynamic module wound be in a separate resource as possible.
+This is similar to code split in traditional bundlers but we will control more precisely what are the modules in each resource.
+* Related modules would be in the same resource as possible, for example, the modules under the same directory, they are more related as developer usually put all related assets together.

+And also, the developer can config which modules should be merged together.
+We will cover the details in a separate RFC.